florianbehrens/DeCoF2/README.md

 ### Objects, parameters, events, and nodes

 Objects are organized in a hierarchic tree structure.
-Each object has a name and exactly one parent object except the 'root' object.
+Each object has a name and exactly one parent.
+The only exception is the 'root' object which does not have a parent.

-Only *node* objects can hold child objects. *Parameters* are associated a value of a given, fixed value type. *Events* are objects without value but can be used to signal some event.
+Only *node* objects can hold child objects. *Parameters* are associated a value of a predefined, fixed value type. *Events* are objects without value but can be used to signal some event.

 Parameter values can be of one of the following builtin value types: